 In-class participation is expected.
 Anticipate the deadlines for your work; discuss them with your mentor and set up pre-deadlines when you can review the work with your mentor, allowing time for her or him to give you feedback.

 If you have a legitimate reason to move a deadline, and you communicate this reason to your mentor and instructor in a timely manner, then deadlines can be adjusted.

 Victoria E. McMillan, Writing Papers in the Biological Sciences, 3rd ed.1997

-Payment of the first $2,000, will be paid in July.
-Payment of the second $2,000 is contingent upon submitting your research article as a pdf file by the deadline (the last working day in August).
+Payment of the first stipend, $3,000, will be paid in June.
+Payment of the second stipend, $2,000 is contingent upon submitting your research article as a pdf file by the deadline (the last working day in August).
 Stipend will be paid in September/beginning of October.

 In addition to submitting a pdf file, all articles must be signed by the Principal Investigator (Faculty Member).
 An electronic signature will be accepted.
 Please print your PI's name next to where they should sign.

 Pdf files should be emailed to SURF@columbia.edu.
 If you have any questions beyond confirmation of receipt of the article, please contact Chanda Springer at firstname.lastname@example.org.

 Stipend checks can be picked up at the Bursar's Office in Kent Hall.
 You will need to bring your ID (State ID, passport) in order to pick up your check.